beginning of content

 If your child is finding it hard to breathe, take them to the nearest hospital emergency department or call triple zero (000) for an ambulance.

-Your child may appear distressed or tell you that they are having trouble breathing.
-A severe asthma attack is very upsetting because your child will feel that they are unable to get enough air.
+A severe asthma attack can be very upsetting because your child will feel like they can’t get enough air.

 How is asthma diagnosed?

-Your doctor will examine your child, including listening to their breathing with a stethoscope.
+Your doctor will examine your child and listen to their breathing with a stethoscope.
+They may also check your child’s heart rate and blood pressure.

-Your doctor may recommend tests, such as allergy tests or a chest x-ray.
-They may also refer you to a paediatrician (children’s doctor).
+If your doctor is unsure what is causing your child’s symptoms, they may suggest getting a chest x-ray.
+They may also refer your child to a paediatrician (children’s doctor).

-If your doctor thinks that your preschool-aged child may have asthma, they may start a treatment trial.
-This means that they will give your child asthma medicines to see if they help with their symptoms.
+If your doctor thinks that your child has asthma, they may recommend a treatment trial.
+This means they will give your child asthma medicines, to see if this helps with your child’s symptoms.

 How is asthma treated?

-The 2 main types of asthma medicines are known as 'relievers' and 'preventers'.
+There are 2 main types of asthma medicines, known as 'relievers' and 'preventers'.

 Asthma medicines are often taken using an inhaler and a device called a spacer.
 It’s important to learn how to use an inhaler and spacer properly.